Cleanup on Aisle Dirty.

 Familiar face Richard Jaeckal is a sergeant, basically the same role he would play in the other underdog war movie of this decade, THE DEVIL’S BRIGADE (1968).
 George Kennedy mopes around as an observer.

 And there’s Trini López.
-Whereas most of the actual Dozen faded into obscurity in filmdom (besides those major stars covered), Lopez is worthy of mention here only because he was the subject of the hands-down funniest joke in SLEEPLESS IN SEATTLE, when Tom Hanks complains about women falling down into weepy tears over some romcom, then launching into an improvised tearful sonata on the ending of THE DIRTY DOZEN, unable to contain himself when Trini Lopez “busted his neck while they were parachuting down behind Nazi lines… ”
+Whereas half the actual Dozen faded into obscurity in filmdom (besides those major stars covered), López is worthy of mention here only because he was the subject of the hands-down funniest joke in SLEEPLESS IN SEATTLE, when Tom Hanks complains about women falling into weepy tears over some romcom, then launching into an improvised tearful sonata on a scene from THE DIRTY DOZEN, unable to contain himself when Trini López “busted his neck while they were parachuting down behind Nazi lines… ”

 Directed by Robert Aldrich, THE DIRTY DOZEN was made at a time when being in the military was not a giant wank.
 It was actually cool once.
 Seeing Bronson and Marvin and Cassavetes in that army green was inspiring.
 As Pacino might say in DONNIE BRASCO: “These are men are men.”
 Nowadays, the military brand has overrun the government and even the police force; military are given all manner of respect that they don’t deserve and simultaneously shown disrespect by the very government that utilizes their intimidation role; they’re hung with all manner of useless riot gear, they advertise their services as if they’re gods, we’re all meant to bow down and thank and worship every time their shadow passes over our pathetic non-military selves.
 As Rachel Maddow observes in her excellent book Drift: The Unmooring of American Military Power (2013), America has become a nation at peace with perpetual war, and with every aspect of civil society accepting the drift towards a military-based society.